Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Variations and Refinements

 \subsection{Multivariate Mean Estimation}

 The multivariate case (i.e., $X \in \mathbb{R}^d$ with $d > 1$) is naturally of significant interest.
-We have focused our analysis exclusively on the univariate setting up to this point, as it forms the necessary theoretical foundation and already presents substantial challenges when characterizing the fundamental limits of 1-bit quantization across general tail regimes ($k > 1$).
+We have focused our analysis exclusively on the univariate setting up to this point, as it forms the necessary theoretical foundation and already presents substantial challenges.
 Nevertheless, our 1-bit architecture readily provides constructive, baseline guarantees for higher dimensions.
 To maintain clarity and isolate the impact of dimensionality, we restrict our discussion in this subsection to the canonical finite-variance setting ($k=2$).

-Specifically, suppose that $X$ takes values in $\mathbb{R}^d$, where each coordinate $X_j$ (for $j=1,\dotsc,d$) individually satisfies our earlier assumptions for $k=2$; namely, a bounded mean $\mathbb{E}[X_j] \in [-\lambda, \lambda]$ and bounded variance $\operatorname{Var}(X_j) \le \sigma^2$.
-By applying our univariate estimator coordinate-wise with a refined target accuracy of $\epsilon/\sqrt{d}$ and a union-bounded confidence parameter of $\delta/d$, we guarantee that every coordinate is estimated to within $\epsilon/\sqrt{d}$ accuracy.
-Consequently, we obtain an overall multivariate estimate that is $\epsilon$-accurate in the $\ell_2$ norm with probability at least $1-\delta$.
+Specifically, suppose that $X$ takes values in $\mathbb{R}^d$, where each coordinate $X_j$ (for $j=1,\dotsc,d$) individually satisfies our earlier assumptions for $k=2$; namely, a bounded mean $\EE[X_j] \in [-\lambda, \lambda]$ and bounded variance $\operatorname{Var}(X_j) \le \sigma^2$.
+By applying our univariate estimator coordinate-wise with a refined target accuracy of $\eps/\sqrt{d}$ and a union-bounded confidence parameter of $\delta/d$, we guarantee that every coordinate is estimated to within $\eps/\sqrt{d}$ accuracy.
+Consequently, we obtain an overall multivariate estimate that is $\eps$-accurate in the $\ell_2$ norm with probability at least $1-\delta$.
 In accordance with Theorem~\ref{thm: main}, the total sample complexity across all $d$ coordinates is